Gencay Kasapçı

 Gencay Kasapçı (9 March 1933 – 29 November 2017) was a Turkish painter who specialized in fresco, glass art and mosaic.

 Life

 Gencay Ataseven was born to Vicdani Ataseven and Şaziment in Ankara, Turkey on 9 March 1933.
-After finishing primary and high school in İstanbul in 1950, she graduated from the Academy of Fine Arts (current Mimar Sinan University) in 1954.
+After finishing primary and high school in Istanbul in 1950, she graduated from the Academy of Fine Arts (current Mimar Sinan University) in 1954.

 She then returned to Ankara to study archaeology in 1957.
+Between 1959 and 1966 she lived and worked in Italy.
+In 1966 she returned back to Turkey.
 She married Abdullah Kasapçı, and later she settled in her husband's hometown Mersin.
 Gencay Kasapçı died in Mersin on 29 November 2017.